EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](JellySwarm.jpg)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it takes the idea of real world creatures and brings them to a state where we can learn about them by showing how peoples interactions can effect them in the wild.
+The same as mine takes the real life reactions of wild life to an unknown presence.
+The paper jellyfish were lit by LEDs which change colour and react with eachother when undisturbed but react differently when effected by humans via a sensor.

 ### Related project 4 ###